How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 2. Target Audience

-Who Are the Visitors?: Define who will visit the website (demographics, location, interests).
-Since this is for Houston, Texas, you may want to include relevant local details.
+Define who will visit the website (demographics, location, interests).
+Since this is for Houston, Texas, you should include relevant local details.

 Example: “Our target audience is businesses and homeowners in Houston, Texas, aged 30–55, who need regular commercial cleaning services.”